juan1402/AndroidForms/README.md

 ## Android Forms Made Easy
 > Warining, this library only works with **Androidx**

-## Validations on your EditText in just a few lines of code

 Include this dependency to your build.gradle file

 ```` groovy